felipetovarhenao/bell-tutorials/public/markdown/08_listfunctions.md

 # List-oriented functions

-To manipulate these lists efficiently, _bell_ provides a wide range of functions to manipulate _lllls_.
+To manipulate these _lllls_ efficiently, _bell_ provides a wide range of functions.
 This section will teach you how to use some of these functions to transform your _lllls_.

 ---